Tjaitil/Adventurous/README.md

 # Coding structure:

-The structure is build on a version of Model-View-Controller (MVC) called Model-View-Presenter (MVP).
+The backend structure is build on a version of Model-View-Controller (MVC) called Model-View-Presenter (MVP).
 There isn't used a specific framework to achieve this but rather a own designed framework.
+The frontend page especially JS doesn't follow a specific framework.

 When you go to a page in the adventurous domain you will be redirected to index.php site where the site will try and provide with the controller matching the site you are trying to match.
 If no result are found the error controller will be loaded.